pantor/ruckig/README.md

 <...> at_time(double time); // Get the kinematic state of the trajectory at a given time
 <...> get_position_extrema(); // Returns information about the position extrema and their times
 ```
-We refer to the API documentation for the exact signature.
+We refer to the [API documentation](https://pantor.github.io/ruckig/) for the exact signature.

 ## Tests and Numerical Stability

 The current test suite validates over 1.000.000.000 random trajectories.
-The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity, acceleration and jerk limit to be withing `1e-12`, and for the final acceleration as well to be within a numerical error of `1e-12`.
+The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity, acceleration and jerk limit to be within `1e-12`, and for the final acceleration as well to be within a numerical error of `1e-12`.
 The maximal supported trajectory duration is `7e3`, which sounds short but should suffice for most applications seeking for time-optimality.
 Note that Ruckig will also output values outside of this range, there is however no guarantee for correctness.

 ## Benchmark

-We find that Ruckig is around twice as fast as Reflexxes Type IV on our hardware.
+We find that Ruckig is around twice as fast as Reflexxes Type IV and well-suited for control cycles as low as half a millisecond.

 ![Benchmark](https://github.com/pantor/ruckig/raw/master/doc/benchmark.png?raw=true)